falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

 weight: 20
 ---

-First, make sure you have access to a test Kubernetes cluster running with Linux nodes, either x86_64 or ARM64.
-Note that using Docker Desktop on Windows or MacOS will not work for this purpose.
-Also, you will need to have [kubectl](https://kubernetes.io/docs/tasks/tools/) and [helm](https://helm.sh/docs/intro/install/) installed and configured as well.
+First, ensure you can access a test Kubernetes cluster running with Linux nodes, either x86_64 or ARM64.
+Note that using Docker Desktop on Windows or macOS will not work for this purpose.
+Also, you will need to have [kubectl](https://kubernetes.io/docs/tasks/tools/) and [helm](https://helm.sh/docs/intro/install/) installed and configured.

-## Install Falco
+## Deploy Falco

-First, install the helm repository
+First, install the helm repository:

 ```sh
 helm repo add falcosecurity https://falcosecurity.github.io/charts
 helm repo update
 ```

-Then install Falco
+Then install Falco:

 ```sh
 helm install --replace falco --namespace falco --create-namespace --set tty=true falcosecurity/falco
 ```

-And check that the Falco pods are running
+And check that the Falco pods are running:

 ```sh
 kubectl get pods -n falco